Brad Vance Editorial Services

 Okay, bottom line.
 What do you charge?

-My base rate is $500 for a copy edit of a 50k book.
+My base rate is $500 for a 50k book.
 This increases based on amount of work requested/required.
-You can send me a 20-page manuscript sample, and we can nail down a cost.
+I am no longer accepting copy editing jobs.

 But I don’t have any money!
 How can I afford this?

 It’s a long term investment, to be sure.
 If you self publish, how much royalty income would you lose if you published something that wasn’t the best it could be?
 If you submit to a tradpub house, how many rejection slips do you want to collect, and how much time collecting them do you want to lose, before you need to seek help after all?

 Okay, I want more info.
 What do I do now?

 Contact me at BradVanceAuthor@gmail.com.
 Tell me what it is you’re looking for, and we can go from there!

 5 Trackbacks / Pingbacks